Fluctuations of time averages around closed geodesics in non-positive curvature: Extensions of main result

 where $N$ is the cumulative distribution function of the normal distribution $\mathcal{N}(0,1)$.
 Conversely, under the hypotheses \eqref{arrayposvar}, \eqref{arrayLCLT} implies \eqref{arrayLindeberg}. \end{theorem}

-Notice that all the notations above are adapted to the case of dynamical arrays.
-Following the arguments of $\mathsection 4$, Theorem \ref{arraymain} is proved by verifying equivalence between corresponding conditions of Theorem \ref{mainonmu} (with $F$ replaced by $F_l$ and other notations referring to the array version of the definitions).
+The proof follows the arguments of $\mathsection 4$, with $F$ replaced by $F_l$ and other notations referring to the array version of the definitions.
 We point out where the differences appear in the proofs between Theorem \ref{arraymain} and Theorem \ref{main}.

 We inherit the definitions of $D_{m_l}(x)$, $D_{\nu_l}(\ul x,t;p)$ and $\Delta_{p}^l(\ul x,t)$ from $\mathsection 4$, which all adapt to the dynamical array setting.
 Observe that as a direct consequence of Lemma \ref{array bestimate1}, \eqref{deltapl} in Lemma \ref{bestimate3} now becomes